Police release 911 calls of Miramar shootout with robbers that left UPS driver, bystander dead

 “No, thank God,” another caller said.
 “The bullets hit all the way through my daughter’s car seat, but she wasn’t here, thank God.”

-Other callers didn’t realize until they got home that their car had been hit by bullets.
+Other callers did not realize until they got home that their car had been hit by bullets.

 “I think I have bullet holes on my car,” another caller said.